MileHacker Logo

 Health Requirements

-• No specific health-related entry requirements, like mandatory vaccinations or tests, at the start OF 2024.
+• No specific health-related entry requirements, like mandatory vaccinations or tests, as of early 2024.

 • Routine vaccinations (MMR, DTP) recommended to be up-to-date.

-• Always check official government travel advice for France before your trip for up-to-date details.
+• Always check official government travel advice for France before your trip for current information.

 • Insubuy offers travel-related coverage.